permutationlock/ztrait/README.md

 }
 ```

-Using the available primitives, it is possible to create helper functions
+Using the available primitives, it is possible to create helper functions.
-that e.g. constrain an `anytype` parameter to be a type that can
+The `coercesToMutSliceOf` helper will verify that a type
-coerce to a slice `[]T` where `T` is further constrained.
+can coerce to a slice type `[]T` where `T` is further constrained.

-The following function takes a mutable single item pointer `*I` where
+The following function expects two parameters types:

+ 1. a mutable single item pointer `*I` where
-`I` is an integer type, and a second const pointer type `L` where `L` coerces
+    `I` is an integer type;
+ 2. a `const` pointer that can coerce to the
-to the slice type `[]const I`.
+    slice type `[]const I`.

 ```Zig
 const meta = @import("std").meta;